 Your Handover is literally the handing over of the running of your student group to the new committee.
 Handover time gives outgoing committees the chance to reflect on the achievements of your group and to share essential information and useful hints and tips with the incoming committee.
 A robust handover plan is essential to ensure the continuation of your group into the future.

-18) Plan and host an AGM and hold contested elections for core committee positions
+18) Plan and host an Annual General Meeting (AGM) and hold contested elections for core committee positions

 You must give all your members a chance to attend an AGM to hear about how your group has developed over the year, what the financial status of the group is and to vote for a new committee.